Kidnapping of Shannon Matthews

 On 19 February 2008, Shannon Louise Matthews (born 9 September 1998), a nine-year-old girl, was reported missing in Dewsbury, West Yorkshire, England.
 The search for her became a major missing person police operation which was compared to the disappearance of Madeleine McCann.
 Shannon was found alive and well on 14 March 2008 at a Batley Carr house belonging to 39-year-old Michael Donovan.
-Donovan is the uncle of Craig Meehan, the boyfriend of the kidnapped girl's mother, Karen Matthews.
+Donovan was the uncle of Craig Meehan, the boyfriend of the kidnapped girl's mother, Karen Matthews.

-The kidnapping was planned by Karen and Donovan to generate money from the publicity.
-Donovan—also known as Paul Drake—was to have eventually "found" Shannon, taken her to a police station and claimed the reward money, which would be split between Donovan and the child's mother.
+The kidnapping was planned by Matthews and Donovan to generate money from the publicity.
+Donovan—also known as Paul Drake—was to eventually "find" Shannon, take her to a police station, and claim the reward money, which would be split between Donovan and Matthews.
 Donovan was charged with kidnapping and false imprisonment.
-Karen was charged with child neglect and perverting the course of justice on 8 April 2008.
+Matthews was charged with child neglect and perverting the course of justice on 8 April 2008.
 Their joint trial at Leeds Crown Court commenced on 11 November 2008 and concluded on 4 December with both defendants found guilty.
 They were both given eight-year prison sentences.

 Meehan was convicted of possessing child pornography which was discovered on his computer during the investigation, but had nothing to do with the kidnapping.
+On 16 April 2024, Donovan died of cancer in hospital at the age of 54.

 Disappearance

 Investigation

-Nine-year-old Shannon Matthews was seen at 15:10 on 19 February 2008, outside her school, Westmoor Junior School, Dewsbury Moor, after a visit to the Dewsbury Sports Centre swimming pool for a swimming lesson.
-The school was about half a mile from her home.
-At 18:48 Karen Matthews rang the police to report her daughter missing after she had not returned home from school.
+Nine-year-old Shannon Matthews was seen at 15:10 GMT on 19 February 2008, outside her school, Westmoor Junior School, Dewsbury Moor, after a visit to the Dewsbury Sports Centre swimming pool for a swimming lesson.
+The school was about half a mile (800 m) from her home.
+At 18:48, Karen Matthews rang the police to report her daughter missing after she had not returned home from school.
 West Yorkshire Police started the search which eventually involved more than 200 officers.

 The investigation into her disappearance was led by Detective Superintendent Andy Brennan.
 West Yorkshire Police questioned 1,500 motorists and searched 3,000 houses.
-By 5 March, more than 250 officers and 60 detectives were involved in the investigation, or about 10% of the West Yorkshire force's operational strength.
+By 5 March, more than 250 officers and 60 detectives, about 10% of the West Yorkshire force's operational strength, were involved in the investigation.
 It became the largest police investigation in West Yorkshire since the Yorkshire Ripper case 30 years earlier.
 Of 27 specialist victim recovery dogs in the UK, 16 were involved in the search.

 Publicity

 The Sun newspaper offered a reward of £20,000 for information leading to Shannon's safe return.
 It was increased to £50,000 on 10 March, by which time she had been missing for 20 days.
-A business in Huddersfield – nine miles from Dewsbury – offered £5,000.
+A business in Huddersfield – nine miles (14 km) from Dewsbury – offered £5,000.

 West Yorkshire Police created a web page, 'Missing Shannon Matthews Appeal', and on 7 March, released a photograph of Shannon on the website.
-The police released the recording of the 999 call made by Karen reporting the child's disappearance.
+The police released the recording of the 999 call made by Matthews reporting Shannon's disappearance.
 An official website, 'Help Us Find Shannon', including the 'Shannon Matthews Appeal', was launched on 11 March.
 Both websites were removed after Shannon was found.